MicrosoftDocs/learn/learn-pr/advocates/automatic-update-of-a-webapp-using-azure-functions-and-signalr/includes/5-exercise-enable-automatic-updates-in-a-web-app-using-signalr.md

     git push
     ```

-## Deploy the API functions
+## Create the `signalr-send-message` function

-Deploy the Azure Functions app to Azure.
+Create a function app and related resources in Azure to which you can publish the new functions code.

-1. Open the [Azure portal](https://portal.azure.com/#create/Microsoft.FunctionApp) to create a new Azure Functions app.
+1. Open the [Azure portal](https://portal.azure.com/#create/Microsoft.FunctionApp) to create a new functions app.
 1. Use the following information to complete the resource creation **Basics** tab.

     | Name                                   | Value                          |